-This book contains all rules needed to play Traveller, plus enough introductory background material and scenarios to permit even beginners to start playing as soon as possible.
-Subsequent books in this series will expand upon various segments of the Traveller universe, treating certain selected areas in more detail.
-But this book contains all the rules you will need to play.
-Everything else is supplementary.
+This game contains all rules needed to play Traveller, plus enough introductory background material and scenarios to permit even beginners to start playing as soon as possible.

 ADVENTURING IN TRAVELLER

 Traveller is a set of detailed rules covering how the universe operates.
 These rules govern day-to-day activities to be expected for any individual.
 Against this background of basic information, players can work, earn money, travel to distant worlds, and lead exciting lives of daring and adventure.